LangTrans/langtrans.github.io/index.md

 [LangTrans](https://github.com/LangTrans/LangTrans) is a developer tool to customize syntax of any programming language.

 ## Benefits
-- Code in your style.
+- Code in your style
-- No need to create a new compiler/interpreter to use your preferred syntax.
+- No need to create a new compiler/interpreter to use your preferred syntax
-- You can develop whole syntax or extend it with existing compiler/interpreter of any language.
+- You can develop whole syntax or extend it with existing compiler/interpreter of any language
-- Code faster with your dialect for your domain.
+- Code faster with your dialect for your domain
-- Knowledge about regular expression is the only prerequisite.
+- Knowledge about regular expression is the only prerequisite

 ## Example
 ### Python